Skip to main content

 Authorisation This is the final stage of assessment where ministers will decide whether the product should be authorised for use in Great Britain.

-10. FSA/FSS safety assessment: following the Risk Assessment this document details the opinion of the Food Standards Agency (FSA) & Food Standards Scotland (FSS).
+10. FSA/FSS safety assessment: Following the Risk Assessment this document details the opinion of the Food Standards Agency (FSA) & Food Standards Scotland (FSS) (Not on PBO applications).

 12. Last updated – The date the register was last updated.

-Individual applications may be expanded into a summary page with additional information (e.g. links to scientific information, links to consultations).
+Individual applications may be expanded into a details page with additional information (e.g. links to scientific information, links to consultations).

 Infographic